Why are my overall visits and my visits from traffic sources (external, direct traffic, search engines) not the same number?

-You may have noticed in Siteimprove’s Analytics service that when comparing overall visits with traffic sources (direct traffic, external referrers and search engines) that the totals appear to be different.
+You may have noticed in Siteimprove’s Analytics module that when comparing overall visits with traffic sources (direct traffic, external referrers and search engines) that the totals appear to be different.

 This article explains the difference in metrics of overall visits and traffic sources in Analytics.